EU sanctions shed light on Kremlin mercenaries

 The three firms were Evro Polis, Mercury, and Velada, involved in Syria's mining, oil, and gas business.

-Utkin, whom the EU listed for fighting on Russia's side in east Ukraine and Syria and for human rights abuses more broadly speaking, was a former Russian special-forces lieutenant colonel who was the "founder and commander of the Wagner Group" and who had "personally ordered the torturing to death of ... [a Syrian army] deserter as well as the filming of the act" in 2017, it said.
+Utkin, whom the EU listed for fighting on Russia's side in east Ukraine and Syria and for human rights abuses, was a former Russian special-forces lieutenant colonel who was the "founder and commander of the Wagner Group" and who had "personally ordered the torturing to death of ... [a Syrian army] deserter as well as the filming of the act" in 2017, it said.

 Russian diplomats claim to know nothing about Wagner Group.

-But all eight sanctioned individuals were Russians and several of them came from Russian police or intelligence services, the EU noted.
+But all eight sanctioned individuals were Russians and several of them came from Russian security services, the EU noted.

 Utkin was also linked to Yevgeny Prigozhin, a Kremlin-friendly oligarch, through their Concord group of companies, the EU said.